OWASP/owasp-mastg/Document/0x05f-Testing-Local-Authentication.md

 ##### Additional Security Features

 Android Nougat (API 24) adds the `setInvalidatedByBiometricEnrollment(boolean invalidateKey)` method to `KeyGenParameterSpec.Builder`.
-When `invalidateKey` value is set to "true" (the default), keys that are valid for fingerprint authentication are irreversibly invalidated when a new fingerprint is enrolled.
+When `invalidateKey` value is set to `true` (the default), keys that are valid for fingerprint authentication are irreversibly invalidated when a new fingerprint is enrolled.
 This prevents an attacker from retrieving they key even if they are able to enroll an additional fingerprint.
 Android Oreo (API 26) adds two additional error-codes:

 - `FINGERPRINT_ERROR_LOCKOUT_PERMANENT`: The user has tried too many times to unlock their device using the fingerprint reader.